m-nahrowi/m-nahrowi/README.md

 ## 📄 Summary

 I am a passionate Machine Learning and Data Science enthusiast with experience in sentiment analysis, sarcasm detection, and mobile app development.
-I am currently expanding my contributions as a Reviewer on Dicoding Elite for Machine Learning and Data Science paths, helping to build and grow Indonesia's tech ecosystem.
-With a solid background in computer science and a keen interest in AI, I am always eager to tackle new challenges and contribute to innovative projects.

 ---